Jorman/Scripts/README.md

 Now, when Radarr and/or Sonarr will grab a new torrent, the script will be triggered and a custom tracker list will be added to the torrent, automatically, if the torrent is not from a private tracker.
 Is also possible to run the script manually, simply run the script `./AddTransmissionTrackers.sh` and see all the possible options.
+I inserted a new way to call the script, with many options to inject trackers inside torrents.
+One note abount configuration, if you want to use it manually, before use it configure username, passowrd, host and port inside the file.
+Otherwise I would have to insert four new options to be called every time manually, or "complicate" it by inserting possibility to have a configuration file to be saved somewhere.
+If it is necessary I will do it but for now I think it is easier to keep only the necessary options.
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # TransmissionRemoveCompleteTorrent.sh
 The purpose of this script is to remove the complete torrent from Transmission, but only the torrent added by Radarr/Sonarr.
 The best way is to use it is to cronize it.